ASPhillips8/phase-3-ruby-project/README.md

 - View the list of tools with options to sort by name, availability, or category.
 - Add new tools to the inventory.
-- Update the availability status of tools when rented or returned.

 2. Customer Management